Machine Learning for Programming (Seminar at University of Stuttgart)

 Please use this LaTeX template for writing your term paper.
-The page limit is six pages (strict).
+The page limit is five pages (strict).

 If you're not yet familiar with LaTeX, you may want to try the Overleaf online editor (click on "SIG Proceedings Paper" to start with the required template).

-Grading is based on the term paper, the talk, and active participation during the final meeting.
+Grading is based on the term paper, the talk, and active participation during each presentation.